When to apply | Immediately after arriving in British Columbia |

 International students

 If you are reapplying for MSP after no longer being covered by the plan, you will need to go through the approximately 3-month waiting period again.
 Be sure to get temporary private health insurance, such as the Global Campus Health Plan, to cover you until you can reinstate your MSP coverage.
+If you are a part-time student, UBC employee, visiting instructor, postdoctoral fellow, or other non-student affiliate and need temporary hospital and medical coverage, contact David Cummings Insurance Services (DCIS) for information about "non-student" medical insurance plan options.
 Visit the MSP page for more details.

-Temporary BC residents (such as international students and workers) will typically be issued a non-photo BC Services Card (formerly known as “BC CareCard”).
-Carry your card with you as well as a digital or paper copy of your valid study permit or work permit (such as post-graduation or spouse/partner work permit)
+Temporary BC residents (such as international students and workers) will typically be issued a BC Services Card (formerly known as “BC CareCard”) without a photo.
+Carry your card with you as well as a digital or paper copy of your valid study permit or work permit.

-You can also apply for a BC driver’s license and/or BC photo ID by submitting a separate application.
+You can also apply for a BC driver’s license and/or BC ID card (which includes your photo) by submitting a separate application to the Insurance Corporation of BC (ICBC).

 Domestic students

-As of 2018, to complete MSP enrolment, adult Canadian citizens and permanent residents will need to obtain a Photo BC Services Card by visiting an Insurance Corporation of BC (ICBC) driver licensing office.
+As of 2018, to complete MSP enrolment, adult Canadian citizens and permanent residents will need to obtain a BC Services Card with a photo by visiting an Insurance Corporation of BC (ICBC) driver licensing office.

-Apply for MSP, wait for your letter of instruction, and take the letter and a primary and secondary photo ID document such as your driver’s license or your BC ID Card, to an ICBC office near you.
+Apply for MSP, wait for your letter of instruction, then bring the letter and primary and secondary photo ID document such as your driver’s license or your BC ID Card to an ICBC office near you.

 Get important information on MSP